 In this work, we present the concept of a change model.
-The model addresses complex changes as we often experience it when introducing a modern (respectively Agile) software development process.
-The model enables change leaders to better understand the context of the change by looking at the change’s purpose, conditions and the possible change options.
+The model addresses complex changes as we often experience them when introducing a modern (respectively Agile) software development process.
+The model enables change leaders to better understand the context of the change by looking at the change’s purpose, conditions, and possible change options.
 The model is still experimental, yet it has been tried with two different groups.
-In this work, we report on the one hand on the change model itself and on the other hand on our experiences using it with these two groups.1.
+In this work, we report on the one hand on the change model itself and on the other hand on our experiences using it with these two groups.1

 “Without much experience, we often don’t adequately appreciate a crucial fact: that changing highly interdependent settings is extremely difficult because, ultimately, you have to change nearly everything.”
 (Kotter, 2012, pos.
 1904-1911)